soljesty/solana-tx-parser/README.md

 - Update the README.md if your changes affect the usage of the parser.
 - Submit a pull request with your changes, explaining the modifications and their purpose.

-For all contributions, please ensure your code passes all existing tests.
-You can also help in improving the tests for the existing parsers.
+> NB:For all contributions, please ensure your code passes all existing tests and include additional tests for the new parser.
+I also recommend using the `anchorLogScanner` function present in the `src/core/utils` file to get anchor program events from the transaction to avoid having to install anchor library (trying to make this library as lightweight as possible).

 ## 🗂️ License